baloneysammitch/tiki_treasure/readme.md

 * Must be added to your soundevents/soundevents_addon.vsndevts file
 * Will show up in the searchable sounds!
 * You can only preview the sound if your headset is active (The game is running in the background)

+## env_entity_maker
+Where to begin...
+You can't parent a point_template to an entity, so instead you have to use a env_entity_maker.
+If you want to spawn entity in a certain direction, you need to tick the PostSpawn Inherit Angles option.
+However, the angles will be crazy.
+The orientation of the env_entity_maker is useless.
+So is the parent object.
+Don't screw with the PostSpawn Inherit Angles either.
+They are all dead ends.

+Instead, make a dummy object and use it as a proxy to handle the angles.
+Parent the env_entity_maker to the dummy entity, and parent the dummy entity to your true parent.

+The position of the entity being spawned in relation to the point template ALSO matters.
+Put the point_template exactly on top of your target spawn entity.
+Zero all rotations.
+Again, the ONLY rotation that matters is the parent of the env_entity_maker.